The indoor grow light technological revolution is racing forward, and that’s great news for marijuana growers.

-Along with those economic benefits, you get a super-efficient electricity-to-light conversion ratio.
+Along with those economic benefits, you get efficient electricity-to-light conversion ratio.
 Instead of converting much of its electricity consumption into heat, like most grow lights do, the NextLight Core is far cooler, and less heat means lower air conditioning costs.

-Another feature I love about the NextLight design is that the light is passively vented, with no fans or other moving parts.
+Another beneficial aspect of the NextLight design is that the light is passively vented, with no fans or other moving parts.
 This means no noise, no fan failures, etc.

 Of course, the real test of a grow light is what it does for your plants.
 Our grow team tested the NextLight Core and its larger relative, the NextLight Mega, in a dozen full grow op cycles, competing it against high-end, spectrum-adjustable LED grow lights that cost a lot more.